2:110 Qualifications, Term, and Duties of Board Officers

 - Ensure that a quorum of the Board is physically present at all Board meetings;

-- Serve as the Board’s official spokesperson to the media.
+- Serve as or appoint the Board’s official spokesperson to the media; and

 The President is permitted to participate in all Board meetings in a manner equal to all other Board members, including the ability to make and second motions.